deniz-simsek/deniz-simsek.github.io/_pages/about.md

 I hold my B.Sc. and M.Sc. in Industrial Engineering from [Bilkent University](https://w3.ie.bilkent.edu.tr/en/) (Ankara, Turkey), earned in 2019 and 2021, respectively.

-**I will be joining the Frankfurt School of Finance & Management as a tenure-track Assistant Professor in Business Analytics in Fall 2026!** :champagne:
+**I will be joining the Frankfurt School of Finance & Management as a tenure-track Assistant Professor in Business Analytics in Fall 2026!**

 ---